 Fish ID+TM uses advanced signal processing to interpret sonar returns, and will display a Fish Symbol when very selective requirements are met.
 When a fish is detected, a fish icon and its depth are displayed above the return that has been classified as being a fish.
 Three different fish size icons represent the intensity of the sonar return, and provide an indicator of relative fish size.

-Targets detected in the 200 kHz narrow beam are represented as Shaded Fish Symbols, and targets detected in the 83 kHz wide beam are represented as Hollow Fish Symbols.
+DualBeam PLUSTM Sonar models represent targets detected in the 200 kHz narrow beam as Shaded Fish Symbols, and represent targets detected in the 83 kHz wide beam as Hollow Fish Symbols.